Showing posts with label fort payne. Show all posts

 🚗 2009 ~Sunday August 9, Fort Payne Historic Markers, Alabama Museum, Ruby Falls

 We started the day by eating breakfast at Steak & Shake in Huntsville.
-We were on our way to Fort Payne, we stopped along the side of the road to take pictures of Historic sites and markers.
+We were on our way to Fort Payne when we stopped along the road to take pictures of Historic sites and markers.

 Crow Town in Stevenson

-One of the Five Lower Towns was established by the Chickamauga Cherokees in 1782 under the leadership of Dragging Canoe.
-Territorial Governor William Blount reported to the Secretary of War in 1792 that: “Crow Town lies on the north side of the Tennessee (River), half a mile from the river, up Crow Creek, 30 miles below the Suck.
+One of the Five Lower Towns was established by the Chickamauga Cherokees in 1782 under Dragging Canoe's leadership.
+Territorial Governor William Blount reported to the Secretary of War in 1792 that: "Crow Town lies on the north side of the Tennessee (River), half a mile from the river, up Crow Creek, 30 miles below the Suck.
 (It) is the lowest town in the Cherokee Nation and contained 30 huts in 1790.
-The Creeks and Northward tribes cross (the river) here.”
+The Creeks and Northward tribes cross (the river) here."

 All of the Five Lower Towns were on the extreme Cherokee frontier.
-Running Water was near Chattanooga and Nickajack was near Haletown, Tennessee.
+Running Water and Nickajack were near Chattanooga, Tennessee.
 Long Island Town was twenty miles below the Suck, east of Bridgeport, Alabama.
 Lookout Mountain Town was near Trenton, Georgia.

 (Continued on another side)